OpenMDAO.jl Documentation

 How (Installation Instructions)?

-, then you'll probably prefer the Python-centric approach.
+There are two approaches to getting OpenMDAO working with Julia: the Python-Centric Approach and the Julia-Centric Approach.
+If you like Python and just want to have a little (or a lot) of Julia buried in your OpenMDAO System, then you'll probably prefer the Python-centric approach.
 If you're a huge fan of Julia and would like to pretend that OpenMDAO is a Julia library, you'll want the Julia-centric approach.
 Either way, pick one or the other: you don't need to follow both installation instructions.

 Note At the moment OpenMDAO.jl is not registered in the Julia General registry, so installing it from the Pkg prompt with

-will fail on a vanilla Julia installation.
+] add OpenMDAOwill fail on a vanilla Julia installation.
 It is registered in the official™ DanielIngrahamRegistry, however, so if you'd like an automatic installation process, just do this from the Julia Pkg prompt:

 pkg> registry add git@github.com:dingraha/DanielIngrahamRegistry.git